nopestack/mach/README.md

 It can run a server with a REST API to upload and run a FaaS platform locally and it can also execute arbitrary WebAssembly modules as one-off tasks.

 ## Features
-- **Fast and Efficient Execution**: Leverages the speed and lightweight nature of WASM for optimal performance.
+- **Fast**: Leverages the speed and lightweight nature of WASM for optimal performance.
-- **Easy Deployment**: Simple CLI for deploying and managing WASM modules.
+- **Easy to Use**: Simple CLI for deploying and managing WASM modules.
 - **Scalable**: Designed to handle varying function calls concurrently, making it suitable for both small and large-scale applications.
 - **Secure Isolation**: Mach runs each WASM module in isolated environments for enhanced security.